daizutabi/ivory/docs/index.md

     print(mode, results[mode].output.shape)
 ```

-For cross validation, we need 4 runs. (`n_splits` is 5 but we used the last fold for dummy test set.)
-To load multiple run's results.
-Ivory Client provides
-a convenient method.
+For cross validation, we need 4 runs.
+(Note that `n_splits` was 5 but we used the last fold for dummy test data.)
+To load multiple run's results, the Ivory Client provides a convenient method.

 ```python
 results = client.load_results(run_ids, verbose=False)